World stocks slide as investors count potential costs of Trump's tariffs

 The two U.S. allies said they were focused on negotiating lower tariffs with Trump's administration.

-In other trading early Friday, the U.S. dollar fell to 145.87 Japanese yen from 146.06.
+In other trading early Friday, the U.S. dollar rose to 146.46 Japanese yen from 146.06.
 The yen is often used as a refuge in uncertain times, while Trump's policies are meant in part to weaken the dollar to make goods made in the U.S. more price competitive overseas.
-The euro edged lower, to $1.1054 from $1.1055.
+The euro edged lower, to $1.0976 from $1.1055.

 Trump announced a minimum tariff of 10% on global imports, with the tax rate running much higher on products from certain countries like China and those from the European Union.
 Smaller, poorer countries in Asia were slapped with tariffs as high as 49%.